cjacker/opensource-toolchain-stm32/README.md

 # Programming

+There are various ways to program a Cortex-M part:

+- UART or USB ISP if it had a factory bootloader.
+- STLink if it's a STM32 part.
+- CMSIS-DAP
+  + OpenOCD if your part already supported by this opensource tool
+  + pyOCD if vendor provide DFP Pack
+- JLink if vendor provide JFlash support

 ## ISP

 Almost every STM32 MCU has a bootloader, the bootloader is stored in the internal boot ROM (system memory) of STM32 devices, and is programmed by ST during production.
 Its main task is to download the application program to the internal Flash memory through one of the available serial peripherals (such as USART, CAN, USB, I2C, SPI).